6:00 AM - 10:00 PM

 The southern end of the state beach has campgrounds, with some of the campsites only steps away from the beach.
 The state beach has tide pools and a visitor center with several aquariums.
 Surf fishing is also popular among visitors.

 The beach property was donated by oil tycoon Edward L. Doheny for public use in 1931 and was California's first state beach.
 It was official named Doheny State Beach in 1963.

 Surfline provides an internet source of beach weather and surf reports, including live streaming video feeds, and is Proud Partner of California State Parks.

 Location - Directions

-This state beach is on Del Obispo/Dana Harbor Drive, approximately one mile north of I-5 and about three miles from the San Juan Capistrano Mission.
+Doheny State Beach is at 25300 Dana Point Harbor Drive, Dana Point, CA, 92629, approximately one mile north of I-5 and about three miles from the San Juan Capistrano Mission.